doesdev/rage-route/README.md

 I don't plan on adding any features not currently present unless they also require very little code.

+Ships with es6 styled module and commonjs module for your rolling pleasure.

 ## Install

 ```sh